DyNamite-TNT-1/demo_sensor_android/README.md

 # demo_sensor_android
-Detect device is lying on horizontal or vertical plane.
+Detect device is lying on horizontal or vertical plane by using ACCELEROMETER sensor.

-Detect device is shaking.
+Detect device is shaking by using ACCELEROMETER sensor.

-Detect device is rotating.
+Detect device is rotating follow Axis Z by using GYROSCOPE sensor.